Fall Protection Clearance Guide Skip to main content

 OSHA does not specify a number, but 1926.502(d)(16)(iii) requires that the system arrest the fall before any lower level contact.
 Best practice is 2–3 feet to account for measurement uncertainty and body position at the time of fall.

-Disclaimer: This guide provides general engineering guidance for fall protection clearance.
-Fall protection system design must be performed or supervised by a qualified person per OSHA 1926.502(d).
-Always follow manufacturer instructions and ANSI Z359 standards.
+Disclaimer: This guide provides preliminary fall-protection clearance planning information only.
+Fall protection system design must be performed or supervised by the appropriate competent or qualified person under OSHA requirements.
+Always follow manufacturer instructions, employer procedures, site rules, state-plan requirements, and current ANSI/ASSP Z359 standards.

 Calculators Referenced in This Guide